compling-wat/ura-practice/README.md

-**We are not taking non-UW interns right now.
+**Note: We are not taking non-UW interns right now.
 We will update this page if the circumstance changes.**

+---

 # CompLING Lab Internship Practice
 This repository contains a set of tasks to help you practice your coding skills.